Harmelodic/harmelodic.github.io/docs/software-engineering/backend/java-memory-management.md

 If you're running a Java Spring application and gathering metrics about the JVM, you'll probably see metrics about memory.

+If you run other things on the JVM as well as your application, like Java Agents, the memory those processes use will be included in these metrics, as these metrics are for the _entire_ JVM.

 There are 3 main kinds of JVM memory metric:

 - `jvm_memory_used_bytes`